 Your committee members will jointly administer and grade your exam.
 You will receive feedback on the outcome of the exam within two weeks of the comprehensive written exam date.
 The decision on whether you passed the oral exam will be made on the same date as your oral defense.
 Your committee may also decide that you failed the exam, or they may identify weaknesses that should be addressed either by further study and reexamination, or through some other mechanism for demonstrating your command of the materials in question, such as writing a paper.
-Whatever the immediate result of your exam, your advisory committee must report a final result (pass/fail) to the Biology graduate office and report a grade by the end of the semester in which the exam is taken.
+Whatever the immediate result of your exam, your advisory committee must report a final result (pass/fail) to the Biology graduate office and submit a "Qualifying Exam Evaluation form", indicating your grade by the end of the semester in which the exam is taken.